nrajkum2-uiuc/Operating-Systems/README.md

 # Operating-Systems
-  This is an insignt into how I approach problems and code.
-Hopefully this is an adequate representation in how I understand memory allocation.
+  This is an insignt into how I approach problems and code, especially into how I approach low-level systems problems.